 Summary : Discover Spitsbergen's highlights by exploring the western edge of the island and venturing to northern outlying areas—home to iconic Arctic wildlife.
 The remarkable islands of the Svalbard archipelago are part of Norway, lying far to the north of the Norwegian mainland and high above the Arctic Circle.
 This remarkable island hosts an astonishing array of wildlife, protected within seven national parks.
 The island itself is a UNESCO World Heritage Site.
 Experience colonies of seabirds numbering into the thousands, watch for whales, walruses, reindeer, and polar bears.
-Packed with frequent shore landings, hikes, and Zodiac cruises as well as optional paddling and sea kayaking, this is the perfect expedition for exploring the “Wildlife Capital of the Arctic.”
+Packed with frequent shore landings, hikes, and Zodiac cruises as well as onboard lectures and optional paddling and sea kayaking, this is the perfect expedition for exploring the “Wildlife Capital of the Arctic.”

 Activities : Birding, Hiking, Kayaking, Triple/Quad Cabins

 We honor all in-market promotions.
 Please contact us for current offers.

 Your arctic voyage begins in Oslo, Norway’s vibrant capital city.
 If you arrive early, there are many museums, restaurants and green spaces to keep you busy before retiring at your airport hotel.*